-Listed networks have been data-collected by vRealize Automation Cloud from a vCenter in your organization.
+Listed networks have been data-collected by VMware Aria Automation from a vCenter in your organization.

 - To obtain values from the external IPAM provider, verify that except for the Account/region, Name, and Network domain, all other network settings are empty, including the following:

 - Click the IP Ranges tab and click Add IPAM IP Range.